K-12 After School

 13 spine-tingling tales for kids who love scary stories

-As part of its ongoing celebration of the spooky season, ThriftBooks is featuring books for kids who enjoy stories about dark magic and otherworldly creatures.
-If your young reader relishes hair-raising yarns, ghost stories, and thrilling paranormal mysteries, below are thirteen eerie middle-grade reads to set the mood of the season.
+ThriftBooks.com, the world’s largest independent seller of secondhand books, has provided high-quality, affordable books in the community for over 20 years.
+Celebrating the spooky season, ThriftBooks features books for kids who enjoy stories about dark magic and otherworldly creatures.
+If your young reader relishes hair-raising yarns, ghost stories, and thrilling paranormal mysteries, below are thirteen eerie middle-grade reads to set the mood.

 Cece Rios and the Desert of Souls by Kaela Rivera

 Living in the remote town of Tierra del Sol is dangerous, especially during the season when powerful spirits called criaturas roam the desert threatening humankind.
-When Cece's older sister, Juana, is kidnapped by a powerful dark criatura, Cece sets out on a perilous mission to bring Juana back.
+When Ceces older sister, Juana, is kidnapped by a powerful dark criatura, Cece sets out on a perilous mission to bring Juana back.

 Georgia, 1922: On the night that a cruel act took her home and father from her,